SignTools/SignTools/INSTALL-ADVANCED.md

 ## Video tutorial

-For a video tutorial, [click here](https://youtu.be/Tcco-bES1-M). **You still need this written guide** - the video is somewhat outdated, and it does not cover everything.
+For a video tutorial, [click here](https://youtu.be/Tcco-bES1-M). **You still need this written guide** — the video is not up to date, and it does not cover everything written here.

 ## Table of Contents